 De Jong’s dream move to Barcelona — following an incredible final season with Ajax — has not been wholly straightforward, but no one can accuse him of not putting in the work.
 More often than not he is the one wearing Blaugrana colours that’s complemented by supporters and media alike.
-Yet to celebrate his 24th birthday, the Arkel-born midfielder is already considered the best in his position.
+Recently celebrating his 24th birthday, the Arkel-born midfielder is already considered the best in his position.
 And there’s no question he holds the key to Oranje’s chances this summer.

 No one shone more in Oranje’s qualifying campaign than Memphis Depay, who reinvented himself under Ronald Koeman to devastating effect.
 Having emerged at PSV Eindhoven as a modern wide forward, Depay followed then Dutch national team boss Louis van Gaal to Manchester United, but his time at Old Trafford was disappointing, to say the least.
 After resurrecting his career at Lyon, the former Sparta Rotterdam youth prospect, now converted into a ‘false nine’, brought that newfound swag to the international stage.
 Across six Euro 2020 qualification games, he bagged six goals and created a further eight making him the Netherlands’ undisputed ‘MVP’.

 Depay’s second wind naturally led to speculation linking him with a move away from southern France, most notably last summer after Koeman inherited the Camp Nou dugout, but a switch to Barcelona never transpired.
-Understandably disappointed, Depay has been nothing but professional since as Lyon push for Champions League qualification.
-The former United man has netted 19 times which matches his most prolific campaign (19 goals as well in 2017/18).
+Understandably disappointed, Depay has been nothing but professional since in trying to push Lyon towards Champions League qualification (albeit without success).
+The former United man netted 20 times, making 2020/21 his most prolific league campaign.

 Virgil van Dijk rules himself out of Euro 2020

-The Netherlands’ hopes of seriously challenging for the European Championship trophy this summer have taken a major blow after Liverpool defender Virgil van Dijk ruled himself out of participation, following his protracted spell on the sidelines due to an anterior cruciate ligament injury.
+Before the Netherlands squad was announced, the Oranje were rocked by Liverpool defender Virgil van Dijk ruled himself out of participation, following his protracted spell on the sidelines due to an anterior cruciate ligament injury.

 The Dutch defender has missed the majority of Liverpool’s season after sustaining the injury in October’s Merseyside derby, in which Jordan Pickford’s wayward challenge forced the 29-year-old off in the 11th minute at Goodison Park.